PrimaveraDeveloper/identity-server/ref/endpoints/token-endpoint.md

 # Reference - Token Endpoint

-The Token Endpoint can be used by client applications to retrieve access tokens programmatically, using a specific grant type (from the standard grants defined by the specs or extension grant types supported by the authority server).
+The Token Endpoint can be used by client applications to retrieve access tokens programmatically, using a specific grant type (from the standard grants defined by the specs or extension grant types supported by IDS).

-## Endpoint
+## Route

 `POST /connect/token`